 If you are buying or interested in a used car, you should obtain a complete copy of the vehicle history report.
 You will save yourself a lot of headaches down the road.

-Even if you are the person selling the vehicle, it makes sense to get a copy of your history report.
+Even if you are the person selling the vehicle, it makes sense perform VIN check to get a copy of your history report.
 You can avoid any surprises during the sale and be prepared to answer questions about open recalls, accidents or title history.
 By having all the facts at your fingertips, you ensure a smooth sale without any problems.

 Texas is the state with the most floods so if a car you are interested in comes from Texas, be sure to do a VIN number check first.
 Louisiana and Florida are not far behind.
 There are 325, 510 flooded cars that are back on the roads.
 Be sure your new/used car is not one of them.

 More than 50 million vehicles are subject to a recall every year.
 Many of them go un-repaired.
 1 in 6 cars on the road today have an open recall that has not fixed yet.
 You can recall lookup by VIN to make sure your prospect vehicle is not one of them.

 More than six million vehicle accidents occur each year in the United States.
 Many minor accidents are unreported.